Jamaal239/building-a-linux-router-virtualbox/README.md

 To prove that the Linux router was successfully forwarding packets across subnets, I ran an ICMP connectivity test from the Windows Server command prompt to the **far-side** interface of the router.

 <img width="924" height="1032" alt="screenshot_04" src="https://github.com/user-attachments/assets/93217ef8-fe88-4f43-99bf-cda257b1688a" />
-> **Figure 4: Successful Cross-Subnet Ping Test from Windows Domain Controller** > *Caption: The ultimate proof of concept.
+> Figure 4: Successful Cross-Subnet Ping Test from Windows Domain Controller
+> The ultimate proof of concept.
 The first test verifies local connectivity to the gateway (`192.168.20.1`).
 The second test successfully pings the far-side interface (`192.168.10.1`).
-Because the packets successfully traversed the Linux kernel from one network segment to another with 0% packet loss, it confirms the Linux router is fully operational.*
+Because the packets successfully traversed the Linux kernel from one network segment to another with 0% packet loss, it confirms the Linux router is fully operational.

 ---